OlivierDijkstra/Ticketeer/README.md

 ## Architecture

-TicketGate is structured as a monorepo using Turborepo, which allows for efficient management of multiple projects within a single repository.
+Ticketeer is structured as a monorepo using Turborepo, which allows for efficient management of multiple projects within a single repository.
 The monorepo includes:

 - **Laravel API**: Backend operations and data management.
 - **Next.js Dashboard**: Admin interface for managing events, tickets, and users.